Colin Oates is hoping to put the disappointment of not winning a medal at the recent London 2012 Games by working with three Paralympic GB members.

 “That’s a massive figure, for 5,000 people to either be looking to get back into judo or taking it up, that’s going to make a big impact on the sport for the future.”

 Judo is the only martial arts sport on the Paralympic calendar and is played by athletes who are blind or have a visual impairment.
-Visitors staying in central London hotels can still purchase tickets for the event and all of the bouts are being held at the ExCel centre.
+Visitors staying in The Montcalm London hotels can still purchase tickets for the event and all of the bouts are being held at the ExCel centre.